Ellender Group | Neuronal Circuit Research

-We work to understand the principles underlying the development of the basal ganglia; a network of interconnected subcortical nuclei important for cognition and motor control.
+We work to understand the principles underlying the development and function of neuronal circuits - with a focus on the basal ganglia; a network of interconnected subcortical nuclei important for cognition and motor control

-- Circuit connectivity - Using multi-neuron patch-clamp electrophysiology we are investigating when and how synaptic connections are formed.
+Neuronal Circuit Connectivity - Using multi-neuron patch-clamp electrophysiology we are investigating when and how precise synaptic connections are formed.

-- Neural progenitors – Using embryonic labelling techniques we are investigating the role for diverse neural progenitors in controlling both neural circuit connectivity as well neuronal identity.
+Embryonic Neural Progenitors – Using embryonic labelling techniques we are investigating the roles for diverse pools of embryonic neural progenitors in controlling neuronal identity and circuit connectivity.

-- Neuronal oscillations – Using both in vivo electrophysiology and in vitro models of the earliest network activity patterns we are investigating the cellular mechanisms by which these activity patterns are generated and what function they might have in the developing brain.
+Physiological and Pathological Neural Activity – Using both in vivo electrophysiological techniques and in vitro models of neural activity patterns we are investigating the cellular mechanisms by which these patterns are generated and their impact on the developing and mature brain.

 Join our team